MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mip-dbcs-relnotes.md

 ## Known issues

-- When a text file attached to an email is in UTF-8 format without byte order mark (BOM), the email is not detected by the Communication Compliance policy.
+- When a text file attached to an email is in UTF-8 format without byte order mark (BOM), the email isn't detected by the Communication Compliance policy.

-- Communication Compliance policies cannot detect values if a sentence is entered for the policy condition: “Message contains any of these words”.
-If the text specified in the policy is written as a word, it can be detected; however, if it is written in the middle of a sentence, it will not be detected.
+- Communication Compliance policies can’t detect values if a sentence is entered for the policy condition: “Message contains any of these words”.
+If the text specified in the policy is written as a word, it can be detected; however, if it's written in the middle of a sentence, it will not be detected.

-- Communication Compliance policies that specify dictionaries as type information do not detect Teams private chats and channel chats.
+- Communication Compliance policies that specify dictionaries as type information don't detect Teams private chats and channel chats.

-- The following conditions are not supported for Communication Compliance at this stage (we plan to fix these issues in the future):
+- The following conditions aren't supported for Communication Compliance at this stage (we plan to fix these issues in the future):
   - “Message contains any of these words”
   - “Message contains none of these words”
   - “Attachment contains any of these words”
   - “Attachment contains any of these words”

-Instead we recommend creating a custom Sensitive Information Type (SIT) with keyword dictionary which will detect patterns across messages and attachments, and using this custom SIT as a Communication Compliance policy condition.
+Instead we recommend creating a custom Sensitive Information Type (SIT) with keyword dictionary that will detect patterns across messages and attachments, and using this custom SIT as a Communication Compliance policy condition.